Testing the robustness of topological quantities evaluated from the modular Hamiltonian for a given wavefunction: Methods and model wavefunctions

 \subsubsection{Moore-Read}

 In the disk geometry, the Moore-Read wavefunction is written as~\cite{Moore91}:

 where ${\rm Pf}(A)$ is the Pfaffian of the anti-symmetric matrix $A$ with entries $A_{j,k}{=}1/(z_{j}{-}z_{k})$ for $j{\neq}k$ and zero, otherwise.
-Its topological properties are as follows: \begin{itemize} \item Hall conductance, $\sigma_{xy}{=}\left( 1/q \right)e^{2}/h$. \item topological entanglement entropy, $\gamma{=}\ln(\sqrt{4q})$. \item chiral central charge, $c_{-}{=}3/2$. \end{itemize} A lattice model of the Moore-Read state was proposed in Ref.~\cite{Glasser_2015}.
+Owing to the anti-symmetry of the Pfaffian, compared to the Laughlin state of Eq.~\eqref{eq: Laughlin}, positive even integer values of $q$ in Eq.~\eqref{eq: Moore_Read} describe fermionic states, while positive odd integer ones describe bosons.
+The topological properties of the Moore-Read state are as follows: \begin{itemize} \item Hall conductance, $\sigma_{xy}{=}\left( 1/q \right)e^{2}/h$. \item topological entanglement entropy, $\gamma{=}\ln(\sqrt{4q})$. \item chiral central charge, $c_{-}{=}3/2$. \end{itemize} A lattice model of the Moore-Read state was proposed in Ref.~\cite{Glasser_2015}.
 In terms of the occupation numbers, this wavefunction is

 with the coefficients

 where $f_N (z_l){=}\xi_l\prod_{1{\leq}j{\leq}N~(j\neq l)}(z_j{-}z_l)^{-\eta}$, with $\eta{=}\mathscr{A}/(2\pi)$ with $\mathscr{A}$ being the area per site, $\xi_l$ is a gauge factor, and $\delta_n{=}1$ if $\sum_i n_i{=}\eta N/q$, and $0$ otherwise.
 When $\eta{=}1$, we get $\sum_i n_i/N{=}1/q$, which is the lattice filling fraction.
 The continuum limit is obtained as $\eta{\to} 0$ and $N{\to}\infty$.
 The spherical version of the Moore-Read state is